Detwiler's to enlarge farm market in Venice

 Beginning from humble roots, selling fresh fruits and veggies on the side of the road, Detwilers took their little business to the next level and Detwiler’s Farm Market was born.

-Opening a store at 6000 Palmer Blvd. in Sarasota started the growth, which led to expansion to Venice and University Boulevard in Sarasota.
+Opening a store on Sarasota’s Palmer Boulevard started the growth, which led to expansion to Venice and University Parkway in Sarasota.

-With a policy to buy local, high-quality produce from within 100 miles, they support the community and local economy.

-Originally the building was occupied by Scotty’s Home Building Supply, part of a company that began with one store in 1924.
+Originally the building was occupied by Scotty’s Home Building Supply.
 At its peak there were 150 Scotty’s stores, but most had closed in 2005 prior to the great recession.

 In 2003, the Venice building was acquired by current owner David Grolman, who operated it as an indoor market with rented spaces and booths for a period.